Routine Reporting & Communication

 - 3D reconstructions are not mentioned (include whether done on independent workstation or scanner console).

-- The most common reason is that the exam title is missing, or one is present but it doesn't match the exam title provided by the hospital.
+- Exam title doesn't match the exam title provided by the hospital.